Junyoungpark/gym-poly-reactor/README.md

 1. `numpy`
 2. `gym`
 3. `do-mpc`

+If you install the package through `pip`, then the pip installation precedure would install the dependencies also.

 ## Quickstart
 You can easily simulate one episode of industrial polyerization reactor environment by using following code